nextcloud/documentation/developer_manual/app/info.rst

 version
 -------
 Contains the version of your app.
-Please also provide the same version in the :file:`appinfo/version`.

 licence
 -------